garlictech/anyupp/README.md

 :exclamation: use your own app name

 !!!
-Before the next command probably you should regenerate the appsync/grahpql schema or the next command: `nx build infra...` wont work
+Before the next command probably you should regenerate the anyupp/crud schema or the next command: `nx build anyupp-backend...` wont work

 ```
 nx build anyupp-backend --app=APPNAME --stage=dev